DHAMBIT MUNUNGURR - LILLIES

 STORY

 The artist’s use of vivid acrylic blues, mixed with ochre, speaks to both adaptation and innovation.
 After a car accident in 2007 left her unable to grind ochre or paint with her dominant hand, Dhambit pioneered her own colour language.
-The cobalt blue that has become her hallmark imbues the work with a celestial quality, echoing both water and sky, both Country and cosmology.
+The cobalt blue that has become her hallmark imbues the work with a celestial quality, echoing both water and sky, Country and cosmology.

 EXHIBITED